 Mountain Grout Strong

 CMU (block) walls present a unique challenge compared to poured concrete walls.
 They often experience seeping leaks in small voids between the mortar and the block, but exhibit no obvious cracks.
-Additionally, waterproofing membranes are often not installed during construction, especially in residential basements and older commercial buildings.
+Additionally, waterproofing membranes installed at construction fail due to mechanical damage during backfill or due simply to age.

 Finally, the blocks are most often hollow, making it even more difficult to inject resin into the specific void area without accidentally filling the void in the block and potentially causing damage to the CMU wall.
-Therefore, the most common application method using polyurethane resin is to create a grout curtain along the back side of the wall to stop leaks before they reach the CMU wall.
+Therefore, the most common application method using polyurethane resin is to create a waterproof membrane along the back side of the wall to stop leaks before moisture reaches the CMU wall.

 It is important to remember that polyurethane doesn’t make water go away.
 Grout curtains merely stop waterfrom infiltrating voids in walls.
 Installers (and owners) should be prepared for the groundwater to build head pressure and find a new void if one exists.
 Therefore, a large grid pattern covering the greater area around a wet spot on the wall is recommended to avoid “chasing” the water for several installations.

 If a grout curtain is properly installed, it should mean the end for damp walls, mold, and other common problems associated with subgrade CMU walls.

 Get A Quote

 GMI offers the best dealer pricing to qualified customers.
 Apply here.